 Could the victims of the horrific Camp Fire end up paying for part of the losses suffered by Pacific Gas & Electric Co.
 (PG&E) if it is blamed for causing the fire?
 Legislation passed earlier this year could raise utility rates so that PG&E customers share in the cost of California’s deadly wildfires.
 The bill was signed into law and provides special provisions for passing some of the cost of the 2017 fires to consumers.
 For future fires, the law permits the California Public Utilities Commission to consider several factors to determine if utility companies, including PG&E, can pass some of the costs of future fires to its customers.

-Should PG&E Be Able to Pass Costs of the Camp Fire Wildfire and Other Fires to Customers?
+Why Should PG&E Be Able to Pass Costs of the Camp Fire and Other Fires to Customers?

 In a recent request from PG&E to U.S. energy regulators, the utility giant said that it wanted to pay a sizeable dividend to shareholders and strengthen its system against wildfires.
 That was the reason given to energy regulators to justify PG&E’s request to increase customer’s bills.
 PG&E has already said in a regulatory filing that if it is determined that PG&E’s equipment caused the Camp Fire, the company will face “significant liability in excess of insurance coverage.”